There are many things to worry about as a business.

 The IM will then question every facet of what the specialist just explained, despite the specialist’s attempts to convey why their method works, even though the IM only knows the broad strokes how of that particular branch operates.

-The IM questions the specialist’s intentions and finish by presenting their idea or method for getting the task done.
-The specialist will likely push back, with sound reason behind their argument – only for the IM to end the conversation determining that his plan is still best.
+The IM questions the specialist’s intentions and finishes by presenting their idea or method for getting the task done.
+The specialist will likely push back, with a sound reason behind their argument – only for the IM to end the conversation determining that his plan is still best.